4teamwork/vue-cli-plugin-cypress-django/README.md

 ### manage.py

 The plugin is able to interact with the django server and database.
-Therefore it is imporant to provide the djangopath when executing the tests.
+Therefore it is important to provide the djangopath when executing the tests.
 The djangopath should be the root directory of your project.
 The plugin assumes to have a `manage.py` to interact with the django server.

 ### database scripts